wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/quick-start-guide-101.md

 1. Extract the Streaming Integrator Tooling pack to a preferred location.
 Hereafter, the extracted location is referred to as `<SI_TOOLING_HOME>`.

-2. Navigate to the `<SI_TOOLING_HOME>/bin` directory and issue the following commands (depending on your operating system) to start the Streaming Integration tooling.
+2. Navigate to the `<SI_TOOLING_HOME>/bin` directory and issue the appropriate command depending on your operating system to start the Streaming Integration tooling.

     -   For Windows: `tooling.bat`

-    -   For Linux: `./tooling.sh`
+    -   For Linux/MacOS: `./tooling.sh`

 3. Access the Streaming Integration Tooling via the `http://<HOST_NAME>:<TOOLING_PORT>/editor` URL.